 The Largest Wooden Airplane Ever Built

-During World War II, German submarines were sinking hundreds of Allied ships, and there was a growing need to move troops and materials across the Atlantic Ocean.
+The Spruce Goose was first conceived during World War II, when German submarines were sinking hundreds of Allied ships, and there was a growing need to move troops and materials across the Atlantic Ocean.
 Henry Kaiser conceived the idea of a massive flying transport and turned to Howard Hughes to design and build it.
 Hughes took on the task, made even more challenging by the government’s restrictions on materials critical to the war effort, such as steel and aluminum.
 Six times larger than any aircraft of its time, the Spruce Goose, also known as the Hughes Flying Boat, is made entirely of wood and flew just one time on November 2, 1947, in Long Beach, California.

 History of The Spruce Goose

 In 1942, Henry Kaiser, steel magnate, and shipbuilder brought the idea to build a massive flying boat to Hollywood director and aviation pioneer Howard Hughes.
 The two met at the Beverly Hills Hotel, where they mapped out and signed a contract for the design for the prototype.
 Originally designated HK-1 for the first aircraft built by Hughes-Kaiser, the giant was re-designated the H-4 Hercules when Henry Kaiser withdrew from the project in 1944 due to mounting frustration in construction delays.

 November 2, 1947